The Real Cost of a SoCal DUI

 Hurting yourself, or hurting someone else on the roads, is the worst possible consequence that could stem from driving while under the influence.
 But even if that does not happen, the cost of being pulled over and arrested is very high.
 It is estimated that a DUI in California comes with a financial burden of about $45,435, and that is just for the most minor cases and first-time offenders.

 If you feel you have had too much to drink, call a cab or a friend to come pick you up.
 This is definitely the cheaper option.
-If you have been arrested for a DUI and need legal representation, contact JD Law at (760) 630-2000.
+If you have been arrested for a DUI in Vista and need legal representation, contact JD Law at (760) 630-2000.
 Attorney James N. Dicks is a board-certified criminal defense specialist and will give you your best chance at beating your conviction.

 Don’t Waste Any Time!